swelshh/wakanda-tsv/README.md

 ## Notes

-This is a quick little script to import tab delimited data into your datastore classes using tab delimited text files.
+This is a quick little script to import tab separated/delimited data into your datastore classes using tab separated/delimited text files.

 The utl.js file is setup to be used as a CommonJS module.
 So you'll need to create a folder named modules and put the utl.js file in there.